hauleth/hauleth/content/post/log-all-the-things.md

 can cause quite substantial load on application.

-To read on other, optional, callbacks that can be defined by Erlang handler, that will not be covered there, I suggest looking into [Erlang documentation](https://erlang.org/doc/man/logger.html#formatter-callback-functions).
+To read on other, optional, callbacks that can be defined by Erlang handler, that will not be covered there, I suggest looking into [Erlang documentation][formatter_cb].

 ## Structured logging {#structured-logging}